 Cu Au Fe

-The Pumpkin Hollow high grade chalcopyrite-magnetite deposit is located ~13 km southeast of the Yerington porphyry copper deposit and town of Yerington, in Lyon County, Nevada, USA (#Location: 38° 54' 46"N, 119° 4' 48"W)
+The Pumpkin Hollow high grade chalcopyrite-magnetite deposit is located ~13 km southeast of the Yerington and Ann Mason porphyry copper deposits and town of Yerington, in Lyon County, Nevada, USA (#Location: 38° 54' 46"N, 119° 4' 48"W)

 The Pumpkin Hollow deposits lie within the western Great Basin of the Basin and Range Province, near the irregular and gradational eastern physiographic margin with the Sierra Nevada range.
 The eastern slope of the range is dislocated by a number of major north-trending normal faults, controlling horst blocks that form north trending ranges and valleys which are connected to the main mass of the Sierra Nevada to the south, but diverge from it to the north.